NetflixNHack/Netflix-N-Hack/PS4/README.md

 - mitmproxy
 - Internet access

+> [!Warning]
+> Downgrading is experimental and may not work for you.
+If you accidentally update to 1.59 you cannot downgrade with MITM. **Extended storage images are planned**

 > [!NOTE]
 > please make sure you do this correctly.
 Backup restore will not backup licenses.
-Downgrade at your own risk!
+Downgrade at your own risk!. if you accidentally upgrade to 1.59, you cannot downgrade without existing jailbreak
+>

 ### Install & Run Downgrade Proxy
 ```bash